aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

    table, `MincFile` => value of column `MincFile` for the MINC file found in table `MRICandidateErrors` and `FullPath` => absolute path of the MINC file.

-### getBackupFileName($tarchiveID)

-Gets the name of the backup compressed file that will contain a copy of all the files that the script will delete.

-INPUTS:
-  - $tarchiveID: ID of the DICOM archive (in table `tarchive`) associated to the upload(s) passed on the command line.

-getbackup
-RETURNS:
-  - backup file name.

-### getSQLBackupFileName($tarchiveID)

-Gets the name of the backup compressed file that will contain the SQL statements that can be used to restore the database to the state it had before the script was invoked.

-INPUTS:
-  - $tarchiveID: ID of the DICOM archive (in table `tarchive`) associated to the upload(s) passed on the command line.

-getbackup
-RETURNS:
-  - backup file name.

 ### setFileExistenceStatus($filesRef)

-Checks the list of all the files related to the upload(s) that were found in the database and builds the list of those that do not exist on the file system.
+Checks the list of all the files related to the upload(s) that were found in the database and determine whether they exist or not on the file system.

 INPUTS:
   - $filesRef: reference to the array that contains the file informations for all the files that are associated to the upload(s) passed on the command line.

 RETURNS:
   - Reference on the list of files that do not exist on the file system.